djrideout/wasm-genplus-docker/README.md

 Optionally set environment variables in .env

 ```
+# Title for the page.
+Default is "wasm-genplus"
+TITLE="wasm-genplus"

 # Default is "PROD" when using Dockerfile alone, "DEV" when using docker compose
 ENVIRONMENT="DEV"